 We are a highly leveraged company.
 In March 2021, we issued \$600.0 million aggregate principal amount of our 4.250% senior notes due 2029 (our "Notes") in a private offering pursuant to an indenture dated March 11, 2021 (the "Indenture").
 As of December 31, 2021, we had \$2,485.8 million aggregate principal amount of outstanding indebtedness, in addition to \$600.0 million available for borrowing under our Revolving Credit Facility at that date.
 For the year ended December 31, 2021, we made net principal payments of \$489.2 million and paid \$93.9 million for interest.
-Our indebtedness also may include senior secured credit facilities if drawn upon, which we refer to herein as the Credit Facilities, consisting of a \$600 million senior secured revolving credit facility, which we refer to herein as the Revolving Credit Facility, and a \$1,900 million senior secured first lien term loan, which we refer to herein as the Term Loan.
+Our indebtedness also may include senior secured credit facilities if drawn upon, which we refer to herein as the Credit Facilities, consisting of a \$600 million senior secured revolving credit facility, which we refer to herein as the Revolving Credit Facilities were provided pursuant to a credit agreement, which we refer to herein as the Term Loan.
 The Credit Facilities were provided pursuant to a credit agreement, which we refer to herein as the Credit Agreement, dated as of December 10, 2019, by and among us, the lenders party thereto and Credit Suisse AG, Cayman Islands Branch, as administrative agent and collateral agent, and the other parties thereto, as amended.